Bjond/ribbon-resteasy-poc/README.md

 I haven't had luck running Eureka on Wildfly FYI.
 Once your Eureka service is running on tomcat you can check it via this URL <http://localhost:9080/eureka/>.

-Once that is done you can perform the following build on this package to produce a war and deploy to your wildlfy 9 server:
+Once that is done you can perform the following build on this package to produce a war and deploy to your wildlfy 9 server assuming your JBOSS_HOME variable is set properly:

 ```shell
 gradle all